Cubie87/cubie87.github.io/posts/2023-technicolor/technicolor.md

 ### Notes Before we Begin

+#### "Partition" Layout

-DJA0231 has two "banks" of firmware, which can be thought of as two partitions.
-From my understanding, Bank I contains a clean/backup "factory default" version of the firmware, and Bank II contains the one that is loaded and run.
+DJA0231 has two "banks" of firmware, which can be thought of as two partitions. ~~From my understanding, Bank I contains a clean/backup "factory default" version of the firmware, and Bank II contains the one that is loaded and run.
 When a factory reset is performed, the gateway copies data from Bank I to Bank II, then boots from Bank II.
-There's more nuiance here regarding how factory reset affects banks and switching between the two, and it's best to refer to [the "official(?)" guide](https://hack-technicolor.readthedocs.io/en/stable/Recovery/#change-booted-bank) for more information about this.
+There's more nuiance here regarding how factory reset affects banks and switching between the two, and it's best to refer to [the "official(?)" guide](https://hack-technicolor.readthedocs.io/en/stable/Recovery/#change-booted-bank) for more information about this.~~

+I've done more reading on this, and my previous explaination is wrong (see: [explaination](https://hack-technicolor.readthedocs.io/en/stable/Resources/))

+Basically, there's two banks of firmware, when booting, it'll copy(?) the firmware of one of those banks into a third partition, and mount it as root `/`.
+It then loads the config file, stored separately again (4th partition), into runtime.
+Of course, linux being linux, there's _yet another_ partition to store the boot loader, so if you're keeping count, that's 5 partitions already!
+I'm not exactly sure if "partition" is the correct word here either, but that's a brief overview of the storage structure.

 #### Firmware Types